HomeSecurity & PrivacyGoogle Authenticator

 Do the codes work without an internet connection?

 Yes, and this is one of our favorite things about it.
 The codes are generated by a time based formula running on your device, not sent over the network, so they keep working in airplane mode or with no signal at all.
-We confirmed this firsthand, and it makes the app far safer than text message codes that can be intercepted.
+We confirmed this firsthand, and it is part of why the app is safer than text message codes that can be intercepted.

 Can I use my iPad instead of my iPhone for the codes?

-Absolutely.
-Google Authenticator runs the same on iPad, so if that is the device you keep on your desk near your MacBook, it works perfectly.
+Yes.
+Google Authenticator runs the same on iPad, so if that is the device you keep on your desk near your MacBook, it works fine.
 We would suggest picking one device, either the iPhone or the iPad, as your main authenticator rather than splitting accounts across both, which only gets confusing over time.